guiillescas/guiillescas/README.md

   </div>

   <h2>Work 💼</h2>
   <p>I'm CTO and Partner at <a href="https://webcorp.com.br">WebCorp</a>!
-I am responsible for managing the projects involved in the technology area.</p>
+I am responsible for managing people and projects involved in the technology area.</p>

   <h2>About Me 🤙🏼</h2>
   <p>I'm passionate about challenges and new learning!
 Always trying to be the best version of myself and improve the lives of others with what I do!